twitter-archive/twui/README.md

 > cd docs
 > doxygen

 Documentation is a work in progress, but the API will be familiar if you have used UIKit.
+(TODO: [appledoc](http://www.gentlebytes.com/home/appledocapp/) looks very cool, moving to that might be nice).

+TwUI has a mailing list, subscribe by sending an email to <twui@librelist.com>.

 # Copyright and License